HanifaElahi/Statistical-Analysis/README.md

 # Statistical Analysis

 This repository provides a structured exploration of statistical analysis concepts and methods.
-It covers a variety of statistical techniques, from basic central tendency measures to advanced hypothesis testing, implemented in Jupyter Notebooks.
+It covers a variety of statistical techniques, from basic measures of central tendency and dispersion to advanced hypothesis testing, implemented in Jupyter Notebooks.

 [Statistics Introduction](https://github.com/HanifaElahi/Statistical-Analysis/blob/main/Statistics.md)